Kentucky bourbon balls

 Here’s the thing, though: although it’s the official drink of the Derby and has been since 1938, Louisville can’t officially claim the Mint Julep.
 It’s a Southern drink without a definitive origin story, though it appears frequently in early records as a cocktail prescribed and served for medicinal purposes – a clever workaround during Prohibition that allowed the masses to legally drink, wink wink.
 (You can learn more about Prohibition, and the drinks it inspired, on our Phantoms of Prohibition cocktail tour.)

-You can try a refreshing Mint Julep at Pin & Proof (one of our favorite speakeasies and a stop on our Prohibition tour) or on a hot day at the racetrack at Churchill Downs – yes, even if it’s not actually Derby day!
+You can try a refreshing Mint Julep at Pin & Proof (one of our favorite speakeasies and a stop on our Phantoms of Prohibition tour) or on a hot day at the racetrack at Churchill Downs – yes, even if it’s not actually Derby day!

 The Old Fashioned